 - 1. Change grades that have been recorded.

-- 2. Reinstate students from academic probation.
+- Reinstate students from academic probation.

 - 3. Waive graduation requirements.

-Petition forms are available in the Registration Office and online at lowercolumbia.edu/students/forms.
+Petition forms are available in the Registration Office and online at lowercolumbia.edu/students/forms

+(see "Academic Standards Petition" under "Academic Forms").
 Completed forms should be directed to the Secretary of the Academic Standards Committee, who is the Executive Assistant to the Vice President of Student Services.